Skip to main content

 Qualified Charitable Distributions (Age 70½+)

-If you’re 70½ or older, you can donate up to $105,000 directly from your IRA to charity.
-This counts toward your Required Minimum Distribution but isn’t included in your income — which can keep you below thresholds for Medicare surcharges and other phaseouts.
+If you’re 70½ or older, you can donate up to $111,000 directly from your IRA to charity via a Qualified Charitable Distribution.
+This counts toward your Required Minimum Distribution but isn’t included in your income, which can keep you below thresholds for Medicare surcharges and other phaseouts.

 Level 4: Investment Tax Management